NIEM/NIEM.github.io/model/concepts/facet/index.md

 These kinds of facets and the term "facet" itself are taken from XML Schema: [Constraining or Non-fundamental facets](https://www.w3.org/TR/xmlschema-2/#non-fundamental).

-### Enumerations (most common)
+## Enumerations (*)

 In NIEM, the overwhelming majority (99%+) of facets that are created are **enumerations** (codes).

-Because the word "code" is more well-known, it is sometimes used in place of "facet" or "enumeration" in high-level contexts.
+Because the word "code" is more well-known, it is sometimes used in place of "facet" or "enumeration".

+A type creating a code set for days of the week might be based on a string and then define seven enumerations - "MON", "TUE", "WED", etc.  Each enumeration constrains that string to a valid option.
+That one type will have seven valid options for its value.

 ## Multiple facets on a type

 Multiple facets may be defined by a single simple type.

-Examples:

 - A simple type that defines a code set must add one enumeration facet per code value.
 - A simple type that defines a numeric range must add one minInclusive (or minExclusive) facet to specify the lower bound, and one maxInclusive (or maxExclusive) facet to specify the upper bound.

+Examples:

 | Type | Facet Kind | Facet Value | Facet Definition |
 | ---- | ---------- | ----------- | ---------------- |